mjknj18/Global-City-Latitude-Analysis/README.md

 ## Questions

 1. Develop a webpage presenting a summary of the project and the four associated visualizations.
-2. Develop four webpages each presenting an individual visualization, along with its associated analysis.
+2. Develop four webpages each presenting an individual visualization along with its associated analysis.
 3. Develop a webpage presenting a comparison of the four visualizations.
 4. Develop a webpage presenting a table of the raw data used to create the four visualizations.